jyhyun1008/hgjs/page/artist.md

 ### The reason why some character designs have changed

-We tried to use the original character design as it is.
+At first, we tried to use the original character design as it is.
 However, if we did so, there was a problem of three white-haired characters in the same group.

 Considering the balance of the group character design, we thought it would be ideal to change the color of the characters' hair.